Back in Balance Family Chiropractic

 Carpal Tunnel Syndrome

 Carpal tunnel syndrome is a frequent condition that our Sioux Falls chiropractors are asked about.
 It is a very common condition that affects millions of people per year.
 The “carpal tunnel” is located in the wrist and has nerves, tendons and blood vessels that pass through, to the hand.
+The median nerve is one of the structures that passes through that tunnel.
 When the median nerve is compressed as it passes through the carpal tunnel, it is called carpal tunnel syndrome.
-The median nerve supplies the thumb, index finger, middle finger and part of the ring finger.
-When the nerve is compressed these are the areas of the hand that are typically affected.
+The median nerve is the nerve supply of the thumb, index finger, middle finger and part of the ring finger.
+When the nerve is compressed, these are the areas of the hand that are typically affected.

 Causes and Symptoms of Carpal Tunnel Syndrome